swapnilhota/nextjs-api-routes/README.md

 * "handler" function in api routes get triggered for every kind of request like POST, GET, DELETE etc.
   Therefore need to use if-else to check the kind of request.

+* "getStaticProps" function can be used in any page to pre-render data of that page in server side.
+  It runs in server-side and not visible in client side.